CBI Training for Panel Members

 Either certificate can be used but we recommend using the one from the online programme itself.
 You will have this in hand right away upon completing the course on the Staff College site.
 The record of completion and corresponding certificate will take a few months to be reflected in Inspira.
 This is due to the need to transfer records from the Staff College’s system to Inspira.

-No. Interview note-takers, ex-officio members and administrative support staff who may be present during an interview do not need to complete CBI for panel members.
+No. Interview note-takers, ex-officio members and administrative support staff who may be present during an interview do not need to complete the CBI for Panel Members course.